ml5js/ml5-examples/README.md

 **NOTE: This repository is archived and its contents have been moved into the core [ml5-library](https://github.com/ml5js/ml5-library) repository.
 If you have an outstanding issue or pull request on this repository, please open it on [ml5-library](https://github.com/ml5js/ml5-library).
-Please feel free to read more and follow updates on [issue #809](https://github.com/ml5js/ml5-library/issues/809) and [pull request #831](https://github.com/ml5js/ml5-library/pull/831).**
+Please feel free to read more and follow updates on [issue #809](https://github.com/ml5js/ml5-library/issues/809) and [pull request #831](https://github.com/ml5js/ml5-library/pull/831).
+You can view the examples index site at https://examples.ml5js.org.**

 ---
 # ml5 Examples